bootstrapworld/curriculum/lessons/Early-Math/distributive-property/langs/en-us/slides.md

 {layout="InvestigateC"}
 # The Distributive Property

-Elise and Dani are discussing a pair of Circles of Evaluation.
+Elise and Dani are discussing a pair of Circles of Evaluation (below).
+Who is correct?

 Dani thinks the Circles of Evaluation are equivalent.
 She says, "You can think of 43 as the sum of 40 and 3.
 Then, you multiply 5 by 40 to get 200, and you add 5 and 3 to get 8."

 Elise says, "The second Circle should say 200 + 15, not 200 + 8."

-@image{images/elise-dani.png}

----
-{layout="Investigate"}
-# The Distributive Property

-Who is correct - Elise or Dani?

 @image{images/elise-dani.png}